Armand de Gontaut, Baron of Biron: Early life and family

-His family, one of the numerous branches of the House of Gontaut, took its title from the territory of Biron in Périgord, where on a hill between the Dropt and the Lide, the Château de Biron still stands, begun by the lords of Biron in the 11th century.
-Biron, born in 1524 served as a page of Queen Marguerite de Navarre.
+His family, one of the numerous branches of the House of Gontaut, took its title from the territory of Biron, then in Périgord, where on a hill between the Dropt and the Lède the Château de Biron still stands, begun by the lords of Biron in the 11th century.

+Biron, born in 1524, served as a page of Queen Marguerite de Navarre.
 He was a man of considerable literary attainments, and used to carry a pocketbook, in which he noted everything that appeared remarkable.
 Some of his letters are preserved in the Bibliothèque nationale and in the British Museum; these include a treatise on the art of war.
 His son, Charles de Gontaut, duc de Biron (1562–1602), also became Marshal of France in 1594.
 A grandson of his second son, Henry, was Charles-Armand de Gontaut, another Marshal of France.

 Reign of Henri II

 Biron attracted the notice of the Marshal Brissac, with whom he saw active service in Italy.
 A wound he received in his early years made him lame for life, and gave him the nickname Armand Le Boiteux (the limper).
 He did not however withdraw from his military career, and he held a command in Guise's regiment of light horse in 1557.
 A short while later he became chief of a cavalry regiment.